What You Should Know About Hair Thinning Shears

 When handling thick hair, fewer teeth with larger spaces make the job much easier.
 The stain removers are the best for curly hair, with which they fight the normal scissors, since their name indicates that these scissors can simultaneously remove large pieces of hair (~ 40 - 80%).

-However, an important warning, Chunk shears can be difficult to use and if used incorrectly can leave holes in the cut.
+However, an important warning, hair thinning scissors can be difficult to use and if used incorrectly can leave holes in the cut.

 Now that we are done with the sharpness of thinning shears, let's move on to how to use them.